deckhouse/virtualization/docs/USER_GUIDE.md

 2. For static IP addresses (`type: Static`) the value must be exactly the same as what was captured in the snapshot.
 3. Automation-related secrets (such as cloud-init or sysprep configuration) must exactly match the configuration being restored.

-Failure to do so will result in a restore error and VirtualMachineRestore become failed.
+Failure to do so will result in a restore error, and the VirtualMachineRestore resource will enter the `Failed` state.
 This is because the system checks the integrity of the configuration and the uniqueness of the resources to prevent conflicts in the cluster.

-When restoring or cloning a virtual machine, the operation may be successful, but the VM will remain in Pending status.
+When restoring or cloning a virtual machine, the operation may be successful, but the VM will remain in `Pending` state.
 This occurs if the VM depends on resources (such as disk images or virtual machine classes) or their configurations that have been changed or deleted at the time of restoration.

 Check the VM's conditions block using the command: